japila-books/apache-spark-internals/docs/rdd/index.md

 A *transformation* is a lazy operation on a RDD that returns another RDD, e.g. `map`, `flatMap`, `filter`, `reduceByKey`, `join`, `cogroup`, etc.

-Find out more in xref:rdd:spark-rdd-transformations.adoc[Transformations].
+Find out more in rdd:spark-rdd-transformations.md[Transformations].

 == [[actions]] Actions

 An *action* is an operation that triggers execution of <<transformations, RDD transformations>> and returns a value (to a Spark driver - the user program).

-TIP: Go in-depth in the section link:spark-rdd-actions.adoc[Actions].
+TIP: Go in-depth in the section spark-rdd-actions.md[Actions].

 == [[creating-rdds]] Creating RDDs